hornos/gridhowto/README.md

     rpm2cpio lspp-eal4-config-dell-1.0-1.el5.noarch.rpm | cpio -idmv

 ### Debian Linux
+The installer pulls packages form the Internet.
+Download the latest netboot package:

+    pushd boot
+    rsync -avP ftp.us.debian.org::debian/dists/squeeze/main/installer-amd64/current/images/netboot/ ./squeeze
+    popd

 If you have more than one interface in the VM set the interface for the internet:

     echo "interface=eth3" >> .host

+Set the machine for bootstrap:

+    ./jockey squeeze 08:00:27:14:68:75

+Edit the actual kickstart and start the VM.

+### Ubuntu Linux
 Download the latest netboot package:

     pushd boot
-    rsync -avP ftp.us.debian.org::debian/dists/squeeze/main/installer-amd64/current/images/netboot/ ./squeeze
+    rsync -avP archive.ubuntu.com::ubuntu/dists/quantal/main/installer-amd64/current/images/netboot/ ./quantal
     popd

 Set the machine for bootstrap:

-    ./jockey squeeze 08:00:27:14:68:75
+    ./jockey quantal 08:00:27:14:68:75

 Edit the actual kickstart and start the VM.